 - Bringing new students into the SIS from the CRM system when prospective students move through applicant stage into matriculation

-The next level of integration priorities for schools tends to be ones that have high impact on students and are deemed strategic for the institution.
+The next level of integration priorities for schools tends to be one that has a high impact on students and is deemed strategic for the institution.
 The most common scenarios for these priorities include:

 - Exposing data such as course information, calendar events, and announcements in mobile apps